 - Continue their professional learning into their second year.

 - Be skilled to work within the MHHS which provides the graduate a greater possibility for future employment.

 A direct benefit for the graduate is the experience obtained throughout each clinical placement while receiving the support of the post graduate program.
 Historically the retention of graduates who complete the post graduate program within the MHHS is high with ongoing contracts both permanent and temporary.

-A new innovative for the graduate program is graduates have the option to undertake Post Graduate nursing studies in their graduate year.
-Central Queensland University (CQU) have partnered with the MHHS to offer graduates the opportunity to enrol in the Masters of Clinical Nursing course.
+MHHS has an innovative graduate program where graduates have the option to undertake Post Graduate nursing studies in their graduate year.
+CQUniversity have partnered with the MHHS to offer graduates the opportunity to enrol in the Graduate Certificate of Clinical Nursing course.